addyosmani/backbone-fundamentals/README.md

 });
 ```

-On it's own, a spec isn't particularly useful until expectations are set about the behaviour of the code.
+On its own, a spec isn't particularly useful until expectations are set about the behaviour of the code.
 Expectations in specs are defined using the ```expect()``` function and an [expectation matcher](https://github.com/pivotal/jasmine/wiki/Matchers) (e.g toEqual(), toBeTruthy(), toContain()).
 A revised example using an expectation matcher would look like:

 ```javascript
 it('should be incrementing in value', function(){